 PWD |

 FMS selection criteria for MBA courses include the screening of candidates based on their composite score, Group Discussion (GD) and Personal Interview (PI).
-For admission to the batch of 2025-27, GD and PI will be conducted around March.
-For MBA 2025 batch, the institute will release the list of selected candidates.
+For admission, GD and PI is conducted around March and April.
+For MBA 2026 batch, the institute has kept the number of seats in line with the previous year.

-Aspirants must apply separately on the official website to qualify for admission to FMS, Delhi.
+Aspirants have to apply separately on the official website to qualify for admission to FMS, Delhi.
 Interested candidates can apply online on the FMS website, by paying the application fee.

 The FMS selection process includes the following stages: